-For new employees:

-Welcome days are often organized in a hybrid way, physical and virtual.
-20 sessions were set up in 2021

-For existing employees:

-- The Biocartis Academy is our core learning & development program which included trainings on business & financial acumen, process ownership, leadership development and communication skills.
-These programs are rolled out across different functions within Biocartis. - Biocartis also offers open learning through a.o.
-Learn & Grow sessions, and ad hoc expert speaker events led by key opinions leaders.
-In 2021, 3 Learn & Grow sessions took place. - On an individual level, employees can define a personal learning & development path together with their manager, which is based on goals, competence, and career development. - Leadership development: Since 2020, Biocartis has an active Leadership development program addressing talented employees to support them in their career growth.
-In 2021, 44 employees followed a Leadership training including modules on leadership styles, connecting & feedback and dealing with change. - In 2020, Biocartis implemented an online tool to facilitate regular employee engagement meetings and create a forum for giving and receiving feedback across functions.
-In 2021, a Learning Management System (LMS) module was added, making trainings, tutorials, webinars, etc accessible for employees.
+- For new employees: welcome days are often organized in a hybrid way, physical and virtual.
+17 sessions were set up in 2022 - For existing employees: - In collaboration with a reputable business school, several initiatives were taken to enhance strategy formulation and planning for execution at managerial level - Through the Biocartis Academy, the company's core learning & development program, we continued to offer training programs with a focus on business & financial acumen, process ownership, leadership development and communication skills.
+These programs are rolled out across different functions within Biocartis - Biocartis also offers open learning through a.o.
+Learn & Grow sessions, and ad hoc expert speaker events led by key opinions leaders - On an individual level, employees can define a personal learning & development path together with their manager, which is based on goals, competence, and career development - Leadership development: Since 2020, Biocartis has an active Leadership development program addressing talented employees to support them in their career growth.
+In 2022, 30 employees followed a Leadership training including modules on leadership styles, connecting & feedback, and dealing with change - In 2020, Biocartis implemented an online tool to facilitate regular employee engagement meetings and create a forum for giving and receiving feedback across functions.
+In 2021, a Learning Management System (LMS) module was added, making trainings, tutorials, webinars, etc. accessible for employees.
+In 2022, more than 300 employees attended a variety of facilitator-led and e-learning trainings via the LMS platform